wenceorg/comp4187/site/content/_index.md

 - Parallel algorithms and data structures for finite difference codes.

-- Irregular data distribution and load-balancing.

 - Measurement and modelling.
 Analysis of achieved performance, performance models, including the Roofline model.

+- Use of the [PETSc](https://petsc.org) library for parallel computing.

+- Irregular data distribution and load-balancing.

 ### Discussion forum